hhaasbroek/components/guides/creating-a-custom-form-field-control.md

 controlType = 'example-tel-input';
 ```

+### `autofill`

+The autofilled property of `MatFormFieldControl` indicates whether the associated input field
+is currently autofilled by the browser (e.g., with saved login information).
+This can be useful for applying specific styling or behavior based on the autofill status.

+Setting autofilled to true adds the CSS class `mat-form-field-autofilled` to the `mat-form-field` element.
+You can use this class to apply custom styles for autofilled fields.
+If the autofilled property is not explicitly set on the control, it is assumed to be false by default.

 #### `setDescribedByIds(ids: string[])`

 This method is used by the `<mat-form-field>` to set element ids that should be used for the